 This vegetarian red lentil marinara sauce is a great way to bump up your protein while enjoying a big comforting bowl of pasta.

-While our overall calorie count is important while backpacking, we also want to make sure we’re getting those calories from the right places too.
+Although overall calorie count is important while backpacking, we also want to make sure we’re getting those calories from the right places too.
 After a long, tiring day out on the trail, we know it’s important to get some protein into our system.
-The protein will help our muscles repair overnight and keep us feeling full throughout the night.
-So we came up with a way to introduce some more protein into one of our favorite comfort foods: pasta with red lentil sauce.
+So, we came up with a way to introduce some more protein into one of our favorite comfort foods: pasta with red lentil sauce.

-At home, we prepare the sauce on the stovetop.
-This allows us to adjust the flavors as we go and make sure we have it perfectly dialed in.
-Then we transfer all of it onto our dehydrator sheets.
-This is one of those meals that can’t be over dehydrated, so we like to run the dehydrator overnight at 135 F for about 8-12 hours.
-The next day, we pack the completely dried sauce flakes and few pasta nests into a resealable bag.
+At home, prepare the sauce on the stovetop first before transferring it onto a dehydrator sheets.
+This is one of those meals that can’t be over dehydrated, so we like to run the dehydrator overnight at 135°F for about 8 to12 hours.
+The next day, pack the completely dried sauce flakes and few pasta nests into a resealable bag.

-At camp, all of the ingredients get dumped into a pot, which we nearly cover with water and a few tablespoons of olive oil.
+At camp, add all of the ingredients into a pot, nearly cover with water and add a few tablesoons of oilve oil.
 As the water boils, the sauce will start to rehydrate and the pasta will begin to cook.
 The mixture will probably look a little soupy at first, but between the rehydration and evaporation, the water will get fully absorbed pretty quickly.
 Once your sauce has reached your preferred level of sauciness, cut the heat and top with parmesan.